Maxwell-Dirac stress-energy tensor in terms of Fierz bilinear currents: Introduction

 In classical field theory, it is well known that a conserved energy-momentum tensor for a physical system can be constructed by the Noether method, exploiting invariance of the Lagrangian density under space-time translations.
 However, the derived symmetry current using this method, the so-called ``canonical'' form \cite{Greiner1990}, has the unfortunate drawbacks of being neither symmetric in its two tensor indices, nor gauge invariant.

 Many attempts have been made to rectify these problems, two of the most prominent being the Belinfante form \cite{Belinfante1939}, and the variational form from general relativity \cite{Wald1984}.
 The basis of the Belinfante approach is to extend the invariance of the Lagrangian to include contributions from Lorentz transformations, so that the Noether symmetry current becomes that associated with the full Poincar\'{e} group.
 In this way, the canonical term is symmetrized \cite{Weinberg1995}, and extra ``correction'' terms are present, which are attributed to the spin contribution to the stress-energy.
+Under the assumption of a torsion-free space-time the asymmetric spin terms vanish, but in general, without this assumption an asymmetric stress-energy tensor is valid \cite{Hehl1976}.

 The variational approach uses the action principle to relate the variation of the Hilbert action of space-time to that of matter, then invoking Einstein's equations to identify the matter part to the stress-energy tensor.
 The result is an expression for the stress-energy which is proportional to the functional derivative of the action of matter, with respect to the inverse metric.
 The presence of the metric ensures that the stress-energy tensor is manifestly symmetric.